64J0/64J0/README.md

 In my career, I've started as a mechanical designer in a internship at [Full Engenharia](http://fullengenharia.com.br/) where then I took my first steps as a FullStack WEB developer using the *Omnistack* (ReactJS in the front-end, Node.js in the back-end and MongoDB as the database).
 Later I've worked as a NOC Analyst (*Network Operations Center*) at [Master Internet](https://www.soumaster.com.br/), where I could learn a lot about telecommunications and networks (internet providers).

-After some time I've started searching a development job and now I am working as a Junior Front-end developer at [JMV Technology] (https://jmvtechnology.com/), working in some very interesting projects using lots of techs.
+After some time I've started searching a development job and now I am working as a Junior Front-end developer at [JMV Technology](https://jmvtechnology.com/), working in some very interesting projects using lots of techs.

 ### Experience with those languages/frameworks :computer:
   * C and C++